 Through this program, attendees will gain:

-- An basic understanding of historic preservation principles
+- A basic understanding of historic preservation principles

-- The ability to apply the skills learned to working on historic park structures
+- The ability to apply the skills learned to working on historic park assets

 The competencies addressed include:

 - Philosophy and practice of historic preservation